-The MCO shall maintain an amount of \$750,000 in an account designated by the OCI.
+The MCO shall maintain an amount determined by the Department in an account designated by the OCI.

 Note: This amount is subject to change based on a review with the Department's contracted actuarial firm.
-Notice of changes to the amount will be communicated to the MCO by July 1 of the current calendar year contract.
+The Department will notify the MCO 90 days in advance of a change to the amount.

-If the \$750,000 requirement has not been previously satisfied, the MCO's annual business plan submission will include a plan for additional deposits to achieve 100% of the required funding.
+If the solvency requirement has not been previously satisfied, the MCO's annual business plan submission will include a plan for additional deposits to achieve 100% of the required funding.